orzephyrous/IWBT-GM8.2-Engine-Zephyr-Edition/README.md

 You can find related resources in the gm82 server: discord.gg/P2hdajXnQk

-Version of extensions in this engine:
+Version of extensions in this engine NOW:
-GM8.2 Core 1.2.6 stable
+GM8.2 Core 1.3.2
-GM8.2 Sound 1.1.7 stable
+GM8.2 Sound 1.1.7
-GM8.2 Joystick 1.0.4 stable (The engine does not support joystick inputs, but I'll just leave this extension here) GM8.2 Networking 1.0.0 stable
+GM8.2 Joystick 1.0.4 (The engine does not support joystick inputs, but I'll just leave this extension here) GM8.2 Network 1.0.2

 ### Engine